admob-plus/admob-plus/docs/faq.md

 Google AdMob requires [Google Mobile Ads SDK](https://developers.google.com/admob/ios/download) for iOS, which will contribute ~60MB to the app size.

+## How do I fix "error: local variable callbackContext is accessed from within inner class; needs to be declared final" error when building for Android?

+The problem is probably due to using an outdated version of Cordova, updating to the latest version should solve it.

+For more details, read [PR #37](https://github.com/admob-plus/admob-plus/pull/37).

 ## How this project relates to `cordova-plugin-admob-free`?

 `admob-plus` is the successor of [cordova-plugin-admob-free](https://github.com/ratson/cordova-plugin-admob-free), which provides a cleaner API and build with modern tools.